JHodgkins/MSP4-MovieBox/docs/research/RESEARCH.md

 I have also considered the ease of use of the applications as an important factor as the application is required to be usable, understandable and accessible to a large audience.

 ## User research
-I asked my family and friends, were asked for their feedback in relation to the current offerings offered by online stores and their experience with buying used media.
+I asked my family and friends for their feedback in relation to the current offerings offered by online stores and their experience with buying used media.

 ### Initial questions asked
 **Question.** Have you bought online before?